a00908270/masterthesis/thesis.md

 ### Kubernetes DNS-based Service Discovery

 `kube-dns` is the Kubernetes add-on that starts a pod with a DNS service and configures the kubelets to resolve DNS names over this service.
-Services in a cluster are assigned a DNS A record derived from their service metadata name specified in the *ServiceSpec*. \ref{kub_dns_spec}
+It listens on port 53, the standard DNS port.
+Services in a cluster are assigned a DNS A record derived from their service metadata name specified in the *ServiceSpec*. \ref{kub-dns-spec}

 This is an extract of the *ServiceSpec* for the `vinnsl-service` defining the metadata name: